 Students in the paralegal technology program complete a rigorous curriculum developed by the National Association of Legal Assistants that prepares them for the certified paralegal examination.
 Students enrolled full time who complete the suggested amount of credits each semester can complete the program within two years, and the school requires a minimum 2.0 to graduate.
 Instructors deliver online coursework through Blackboard, and MCC features a help desk to answer any questions about online courses.

-Clovis Community College in Fresno, California, receives accreditation from the ACCJC Western Association of Schools and Colleges.
+Clovis Community College in Clovis, New Mexico, receives accreditation from the ACCJC Western Association of Schools and Colleges.
 Many students at Clovis are working professionals attending college to expand their career opportunities and educational experiences.
 Those interested in the legal field can pursue an online paralegal degree.

 Paralegal students at CCC undergo a broad-based curriculum in law, allowing them to explore the discipline before they specialize.
 The fully online program covers topics such as communication skills, wills and estates, criminal procedures, and family law.
 Consisting of 66 credits, the paralegal program typically takes students five semesters to complete.
 Students may also pursue a certificate in legal assistant studies consisting of 30 credits, which takes two semesters to complete.